hhaiyun/1000-words/README.md

 Modulo arithmetic is then used to extract parameters from the hash.
 Depending on these parameters, a combination of the following will be applied:

-- harmonize_RGBs(): Converts RGB to HSV, constrains hue/saturation/lightness, then converts back to RGB.
+- harmonize_RGBs(): converts RGB to HSV, constrains hue/saturation/lightness, then converts back to RGB

 - Pixel sort along each row